grittygrease/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 in the signature_algorithms extension of the ClientHello.
 The signature is computed using the over the concatenation of:

 * A string that consists of octet 32 (0x20) repeated 64 times
-* The context string "Exported Authenticator"
+* The context string "Exported Authenticator" (which is not NULL-terminated)
 * A single 0 byte which serves as the separator
 * The value
 Hash(Handshake Context || Certificate)